Ob-Gyn vs. Midwife: How to Choose Your Pregnancy Care Provider

 You may also be referred to an ob-gyn during your pregnancy if it becomes high risk—for example, if you’re diagnosed with preeclampsia or gestational diabetes.
 A pregnancy will likely also be considered high risk from the beginning if you have been managing diabetes or high blood pressure before you became pregnant, or if you’re pregnant with twins.

-- Are you comfortable seeing a provider specializing in low-risk pregnancy, or would you prefer someone with high-risk training, as well?
+• Are you comfortable seeing a provider who specializes in low-risk pregnancy?
+Or would you prefer someone who has high-risk training as well?

-- Which caregiver will make you feel most comfortable?
+• Which caregiver makes you feel most comfortable?

-- Which setting would you want to give birth in?
+• Do you know which setting you want to give birth in?
+If so, where?

-Talk to your individual health insurance company if you have specific questions around what your policy covers and what you’ll be expected to pay out of pocket for prenatal and postpartum care.
+Ask your health insurance company any specific questions around what your policy covers and what you’ll be expected to pay out of pocket for prenatal and postpartum care.

 Safety Is Paramount